A fine city

 Yes, we’ve got all the usual chains, high street stores and restaurants.
 But what really brings Norwich to life are its independent business owners.

-The Norwich Lanes, at the heart of our city, are teaming with entrepreneurial spirit.
+The Norwich Lanes, at the heart of our city, are teeming with entrepreneurial spirit.
 Ancient buildings house cutting-edge shops, bars, galleries, cafes and eateries, which give this area its unique, colourful character.

 The rainbow-coloured awnings of Norwich Market (the largest open air market in the UK) are packed with bustling stalls selling fruit and vegetables, spices, fabric, flowers, books, vintage clothes, world foods and so much more.
 And it’s developing a name for itself as one of the best places to eat in the city, with an ever-growing number of street food vendors selling every imaginable cuisine.